 María Isabel Gutiérrez, Director,

-• Annually, 100 children und youths aged from 8 to 15, who work
+- Annually, up to 80 children und youths aged from 8 to 15, who work

-• Opportunities for training and schooling in the project centre
+- Opportunities for schooling in a rented project centre

 EEF support since 2016